- Approx Cost:

 3.4 Produce a systematic body of work that integrates conventions and regenerates ideas within printmaking practice, 14 credits.

 The research standard for this course is an optional 4 credits and is recommended for students entering Scholarship Printmaking.

 - Where Does It Lead:

-Entry into schools of Fine Art and other tertiary institutions.
-To a greater understanding of procedures and practices which underpin art and design.
+Entry into schools of Visual Art and Design and other tertiary institutions.

 Careers in art and design, film, architecture, television, animation, industrial design, advertising, photography, publishing, promotion and marketing.